zoff99/ToxBlinkenwall/README.md

 # ToxBlinkenwall

-A nice little Software to transform your Raspberry Pi into a video conferencing system. you can use any HDMI capable device (TV, Computer Monitor) connected to your PI to receive Video and Audio
+<H3>A nice little Software to transform your Huge LED Wall into a video conferencing system.</H3>
+<font size="1">Or you can use any HDMI capable device (TV, Computer Monitor) connected to your PI to receive Video and Audio</font>

 ### ToxBlinkenwall [@MetalabVie](https://twitter.com/metalabvie)